CorDamir/mildew-alert/README.md

 - base idea of convolution neural network design is from [tensorflow tutorial](https://www.tensorflow.org/tutorials/images/cnn)
 - idea and code for Streamlit multi-page functionality copied from Code Institute's walkthrough project, noted by code comment
 - [ChatGPT](https://chatgpt.com/) generated "what is powdery mildew" section on project summary page and html code for "dashboard design" section of this file
+- possibly arrogantly crediting myself for putting in effort and writing all rest of code and information without using help even when it was much slower, all for learning purposes

 <br>